zfcsoftware/cf-clearance-scraper/README.md

 **defaultCookies** Puppeteer allows you to use your pre-existing cookies.
 If you send the cookies you received with page.cookies, it starts the process with them.

+**mode** takes waf or captcha values.
+If waf is sent, it gets and returns the waf cookies, you can send a request directly with the returned header.
+If captcha is set, the turnstile on the page decodes the captcha and returns the token.

 *ENV*

 **browserLimit** Allows you to set the maximum number of browsers that can be opened at the same time.
 The default is 20.
 If exceeded, api will return error code 429.